 With your help we can bring the benefit of a university education to still more able and deserving young people, both at undergraduate and postgraduate level.

-In this video, chemistry student Rebecca Lane talks about her own troubled background and the difference which a scholarship has made to her studies at Leeds:
+In this video, chemistry student Rebecca Lane talks about the difference which a scholarship has made to her studies at Leeds:

 If you are a student enrolling at Leeds and think you might be eligible for a Scholarship, click here.